 User configuration to avoid Cookies.

-Thus, you can block cookies through the browser’s configuration tools (all modern browsers allow you to change the cookie settings.
-These settings are usually found in the “Options” or “Preferences” of the browser menu) or you can configure your browser to notify you when a server wants to save a cookie:
+Thus, you can block cookies through your browser’s configuration tools (all modern browsers allow you to change the Cookie settings.
+These settings are usually found in the “Options” or “Preferences” of the browser menu) or you can set your browser to warn you when a server wants to save a cookie:

-- If you use Microsoft Internet Explorer, in the menu option Tools> Internet Options> Privacy> Settings.
-To know more visit https://support.microsoft.com/es-es/help/17442/windows-internet-explorer-delete-manage-cookies
+- If you use Microsoft Internet Explorer, under the menu option Tools > Internet Options > Privacy > Settings.
+To learn more visit

-- If you use Mozilla Firefox, in the menu option Tools> Options> Privacy> Cookies.
-To know more visit https://support.mozilla.org/es/kb/Deshabilitar%20cookies%20de%20terceros
+- If you use Mozilla Firefox, in the menu option Tools > Options > Privacy > Cookies.
+To learn more visit

-- If you use Google Chrome, in the Options section> Advanced options> Privacy.
-To know more visit http://support.google.com/chrome/bin/answer.py?hl=es&answer=95647
+- If you use Google Chrome, under Options > Advanced > Privacy.
+To learn more visit

 - If you use Opera, in the Security and Privacy option, you can configure the browser.
-To know more visit http://www.opera.com/help/tutorials/security/cookies/
+To learn more visit

-- If you use Apple Safari, in the Preferences> Security or Privacy option, you can configure Browser.
-To know more visit https://support.apple.com/kb/PH21411?viewlocale=es_ES&locale=es_ES
+- If you use Apple Safari, in the Preferences > Security or Privacy option, you can configure Browser settings.
+To learn more visit

 - If you want to disable Google Universal Analytics, you can install the following extension provided by Google: https://tools.google.com/dlpage/gaoptout

-Some features and services may be disabled or have a different behavior than expected, such as remaining identified, keeping purchases in the “shopping cart” in an electronic commerce service or receiving information directed to their location, among others.
+Some features and services may be disabled or have a different behavior than expected such as, for example, remain identified, keep purchases in the “shopping cart” in an e-commerce service or receive information targeted to your location, among others.